phetsims/phet-info/doc/interactive-highlights-quickstart-guide.md

 A quick guide for adding Interactive Highlights to your PhET Simulation.

 Interactive Highlights are highlights that surround interactive components on mouse and touch input.
-They are most useful for users with low vision and help identify the interactive components in the sim.
+In addition, to other styles already designed on many interactive components, interactive highlights make the interactions stand out even more.
+Interactive highlights can benefit many users, and are particularly helpful for users with low vision who need a little extra visual boldness to identify the interactive components in the sim.

 ## package.json